acpo/mettler_toledo_balance_to_excel/README.md

 # mettler_toledo_balance_to_excel
-A python script to read a Mettler balance and pass the value to Excel via https://github.com/xlwings/xlwings
+A python script to read a Mettler balance and pass the value to Excel via https://github.com/xlwings/xlwings An open-source version using Libre Office and Python is in [another repository](https://github.com/acpo/mettler_toledo_balance_to_libreoffice).

 ## Usage
 The python file and the Excel file need to be in the same directory.
 In the Excel worksheet, assign a keystroke or make a button and assign a macro with the following: